ajcvickers/ajcvickers.github.io/_posts/2013-05-08-ef6-sql-logging-part-1-simple-logging.md

 [/code]

-It’s worth keeping two things in mind here:
+It's worth keeping two things in mind here:
 <ul>
 	<li>If  all you need to do is control the format and content of the strings that are logged then this can be done while still hooking the Log property to a TextWriter in a simple way.
 See <a href="/2013/05/09/ef6-sql-logging-part-2-changing-the-contentformatting/">part 2</a> of this series for details.</li>
-	<li>In part 3 of this series we’ll look at a lower-level way to log directly to something that isn’t a TextWriter without using Log at all.</li>
+	<li>In part 3 of this series we'll look at a lower-level way to log directly to something that isn't a TextWriter without using Log at all.</li>
 </ul>
 <h2>Result logging</h2>
 The default logger logs command text (SQL), parameters, and the “Executing” line with a timestamp before the command is sent to the database.
 A “completed” line containing elapsed time is logged following execution of the command.